loopwerk/loopwerk.io/content/articles/2026-01-30-django-tests-underrated.md

     assert slugify(input_text) == expected
 ```

 Both are readable.
 Both work well.
 The difference is that parameterized is a tiny, focused library that does one thing.
 It doesn't replace your test runner, introduce a new fixture system, or bring an ecosystem of plugins.
-It's a decorator, not a paradigm shift.
+It's a decorator, not a whole new way of writing tests.

 And if you don't even want to install a dependency for this, the standard library has you covered: [`subTest`](https://docs.python.org/3/library/unittest.html#distinguishing-test-iterations-using-subtests) lets you loop over your cases inside a single test method while still reporting each failing input separately.